 Use the form above to find your loved one.
 You can search using the name of your loved one, or any family name for current or past services entrusted to our firm.Click here to view all obituaries

-Perhaps you’re confused about who can authorize a cremation, or need to know more about a direct cremation service.
-If you’ve got questions about the cremation process, or deciding on a type of cremation service in Glen Burnie, we invite to start with this list of commonly-heard questions.
-Chances are very good the answer you need is right here.
+Perhaps you’re confused about who can authorize a cremation, need to know more about direct cremation, or simply have the question: "what is cremation?".
+If you’ve got questions about the cremation process, or deciding on a type of cremation service in Glen Burnie, we invite to start with our cremation FAQ below.
+Chances the answer to your cremation question is here.

 But, if not, chances are also very good you already know the next step: call us at (410) 777-5295.
 We’ll take all the time you need to fully answer your question, proving this simple truth: we are the leading provider of direct cremation service in Glen Burnie because we provide families with the cremation services–and the answers–they’re looking for.

 |Question #1||What is cremation?|

 |Answer:||Cremation is the process that reduces dead human remains to 3-7 pounds of organic and inorganic compounds and it accomplishes this by exposing the body to intense heat and flame for about 1 and a half or 2 hour duration, at temperatures of approximately 1,200 degrees Fahrenheit.
 After the cremation, the cremated remains are mechanically processed until they have the consistency of very course sand or gravel.|

 |Question #2||What is direct cremation?|

 |Answer:||A direct cremation is just that...a direct cremation.
 There are no services with the body present prior to the cremation, the body is not prepared in any way, and an alternative container is used instead of a casket.|

 |Question #3||Is a casket required for a cremation service?|